How To Handle Aggressive Behaviour in Children Parents Guide

 • Behavioral treatment like cognitive behavioral therapy for children is effective even for young–ish aggression.

 When these myths are dispelled, the caregivers are better positioned to act more proactively and compassionately in trying to help their children.
+If aggressive behavior persists, early intervention through child behavioral therapy can significantly improve outcomes.

 FAQs